| Written by Mark Buzinkay

 Talking to involved people, good starting points are:

-One of the best interview techniques is to let people talk as they choose what makes sense to them and its importance.
+Recommendation: One of the best interview techniques is to let people talk as they choose what makes sense to them and is important to them.
 This is already part of the answer to where to look for process improvement opportunities.

 If you hear one of the following answers, you know that you found one piece of your process improvement plan: